Bogdan Gusiev's blog

 });

-Tired to handle things like this?
+Tired of handling things like this?

 Change the way of thinking about initialization